One of the great questions that I often get involves the teaching of mnemonics in schools.

 You’ve also got to have passion – the passion it takes to achieve your goals, which are sometimes tough enough in the first place without taking an extra step backwards in order to rocket forward … but then again, if the neighborhood kids knew that you could build a rocket pack in just a few hours and then never have to walk to school again, there wouldn’t be a lawnmower left with an engine in it for miles around.

 The other disadvantage is that you have to be willing to take risks.
+You can sit around overthinking the Memory Palace technique.

 You know, I think that the criticism that mnemonics are like crutches is partially correct.
 There’s no denying that by using mnemonics you are introducing something artificial into your mind in order to remind yourself of something else.